 Purchase a dog license: All dogs six months old or older must have a current rabies certificate and be registered with the Town Clerk’s office by April 1 each year.
 If your dog has been licensed in another Vermont town we will honor that year’s license and issue you a new one at no charge.
 If you are a new resident you must register your dogs within 30 days of moving to town.
 Licenses cost $9 for neutered or spayed dogs, $13 for those not neutered or spayed.
 An up-to-date rabies vaccination certificate is needed.
 Dog licenses are due to be renewed annually by the first Monday in April.
 The Town Clerk sponors a rabies shot and licensing clinic each year in March — watch this site for details.

-Renew your motor vehicle license: You can do this at the Town Clerk’s office if you’re too late to renew by mail or you can’t get to the registry office in person.
+Renew your motor vehicle registration: You can do this at the Town Clerk’s office if you’re too late to renew by mail or you can’t get to the registry office in person.
 Renewals at the Clerk’s office cost $3 on top of the state fee.
 You need to bring in the renewal form you received in the mail.
 You will be issued a temporary registration and temporary sticker to use until you receive the state registration and sticker in the mail.

 Pay your property taxes: Property tax bills are sent to property owners once a year, with taxes due in September, January and May.
 The annual dates are set each year by town meeting.
 If your taxes are paid by a bank, mortgage company or escrow company, please call the Town Treasurer at 257-0377 to verify that payment has been made prior to the due date.